sckzor/SckzEngine/readme.md

 # SckzEngine

-A Vulkan games engine by Sckzor
+#### A Vulkan games engine by Sckzor

+All Code in this library is (c) Sckzor 2021, All rights reserved!

+## Goals for the engine

+1. Learn to write extremely high performance code
+2. Learn to implement advanced graphics features

 ## Progress on the engine